Shi Le's invasion of You Province: The campaign

 In March 314, Shi Le had readied his soldiers to march deep into You province, but just as he was about to set out, he was worried that his rear would be cut off by the Jin Inspector of Bing province, Liu Kun, the Wuhuan or the Xianbei.
 After refusing to move his soldiers for several days, Zhang Bin approached Shi Le and told him:

-During Pengzu's (Wang Jun's courtesy name) early years in You province, he was heavily dependent on the three tribes, but they have since rebelled and now despised him, so we will not have to deal with their auxiliaries.
+During Pengzu's (Wang Jun's courtesy name) early years in You province, he was heavily dependent on the three tribes, but they have since rebelled and now despise him, so we will not have to deal with them.
 You is stricken with famine; their people live on vegetables and abandon their families, while their soldiers are too few and weak, meaning there are no troops strong enough within to oppose us.
 Even if they have a large army waiting in the outskirts, they will surely collapse on their own.
-General, now that the three forces are not of one mind, you can march a thousand li to invade You province.
-With a light force, you can travel back and forth in less than twenty days.
-Even if they decide to take advantage, our momentum will be enough to turn the tides.
+General, now that the three forces are not of one mind, you can march a thousand li to invade You.
+With a light detachment, you can travel back and forth in less than twenty days.
+Even if the tribes decide to take advantage, our momentum will be enough to turn the tides.
 Furthermore, though Liu Kun and Wang Jun are both vassals of Jin, they are in fact enemies with one another.
 If we make peace by sending hostages to Liu Kun, he will be more than happy to accept them and see Wang Jun destroyed.
-He would never save Wang Jun by attacking us.
+He would never attack us to rescue Wang Jun.